Exercises to Burn Fat and Improve Your Posture

 It helps improve the metabolism

-Although it might seem like there’s no direct relationship between doing a specific exercise and improving your metabolism, nothing could be further from the truth.
+Although it might seem like there’s no direct relationship between doing a specific exercise and improving your metabolism, some people say it’s possible.

-When you are in the plank position, you burn more calories than when you’re performing dynamic exercises.
-In fact, the vast majority of people who perform this on a regular basis have almost no problems with their metabolism.
+When you stay in the plank position, you burn more calories than when you’re performing dynamic exercises.
+In fact, this means that they may be more efficient at speeding up your metabolism.

 As we said above, this exercise is ideal for improving your posture.

 When you practice it, you strengthen the muscles that help hold your back straight.
-This is fundamental, especially for those who work in an office.
+This is very important, particularly for those who work in an office.

 You’ll reduce your back pain

-Something as simple as performing this exercise at least three or four times a week can eliminate back pain.
+Something as simple as performing this exercise at least three or four times a week can reduce back pain.

-Regardless of whether you choose the inverted or normal version, it will help you work your muscles more efficiently.
+Regardless of whether you choose the inverted or normal plank, it will help you work your muscles more efficiently.